nateberkopec/demodaystaos/index.md

 The next DemoDay event is on **Wednesday, September 8th 2021** from 5:30-7pm at Taos HIVE, 1146 Gusdorf Road.

+A Zoom/call-in will also be available.
+Please RSVP to get the link when it goes live.

+Masks will be required as per UNM policy.

 RSVP [here](https://www.eventbrite.com/e/taos-demoday-september-tickets-168782997489).

 ### How To Demo